brainfuljs/brainful/docs/blog/2025-04-22/index.md

 }
 ```

+The `envService` — an environment service that we inject using the inject function.
+It will be used to filter
+requests and correctly handle only those related to our API.

 ### Class Fields Definition

 Let's add several important fields to the `HttpCache` class:
 - `cache` — an immutable `OrderedMap` object from the `Immutable.js` library, which will store cached data in an ordered manner.
-- `envService` — an environment service that we inject using the inject function.
-It will be used to filter requests and correctly handle only those related to our API.
-- `cacheKey` and `resetKey` — these are context tokens `HttpContextToken` that allow us to pass and modify unique cache keys within the context of a specific HTTP request via `HttpClient`.
+- `tokenKeyCacheSave` and `tokenKeyCacheReset` — these are context tokens `HttpContextToken` that allow us to pass and modify unique cache keys within the context of a specific HTTP request via `HttpClient`.

 ```ts title="src/core/http/http-cache.ts"
 @Injectable({